 - Doors at the right fuselage positions (1L/1R, 2L/2R, 3L/3R, 4L/4R)

-- Galleys at the front and rear of the cabin
+- Galleys at the front, middle (over the wing root), and rear of the cabin

 - The wing box as a structural constraint mid-cabin where seats can’t go

-- Abreast variation per class: 4-abreast in First and Business, 7-abreast in Premium Economy, 9-abreast in Economy
+- Abreast variation per class: 4-abreast in Business, 6-abreast in Economy

 Change the class counts and the seat map redraws.
 Push pitch up or down and rows expand or contract.
 The Tallies panel shows the impact in real time: total seats, deviation from typical configuration, yield multiplier, fuel burn delta.

-If you don’t want to do this yourself, hit Skip Configuration and we apply defaults based on your brand archetype.
+If you don’t want to do this yourself, hit one of the factory presets, ULCC Standard, Legacy Standard (14% J), Long-haul Y-heavy, Premium Leisure, and we apply defaults tuned to your brand archetype.
+The screenshot above shows the player landing on Legacy Standard, and the Tallies confirm it’s a strong fit (5 out of 5) for the brand.
 We’re not going to make you build seat maps if you don’t want to.
 But if you want a high-density LCC layout or a premium-heavy long-haul, the tools are here.

 The next sub-steps (3.2 through 3.4) cover engine variant selection (each with its own fuel burn and maintenance modifiers), ETOPS certification, and crew rest provisions for long-haul.